 Diversity encompasses the qualities and characteristics that distinguish individuals from one another.
 Some common characteristics that signify diversity in the workplace might include gender identity, race and sexuality — but there are many more characteristics and experiences that people can bring to their work that employers and HR teams should be aware of.

 The number of factors that define diversity is truly unlimited.
 Throughout an individual’s life, the unique biological and genetic predispositions, experiences and education alter who they are as a person.
-These nature versus nurture interactions are what diversify and evolve the human race, allowing individuals to connect and learn from each other.
+These experiences are what diversify and evolve communities, allowing individuals to connect and learn from each other.

-Cognitive disabilities, also known as intellectual functioning, are recognized by the EEOC when an individual meets this criteria:
+Cognitive disabilities, also known as intellectual functioning, are recognized by the EEOC when an individual meets these criteria: